jpwenzel/daily-gong/README.md

 # Daily Gong

-Play the Big Ben chime (starting at 10:14:44 CET) every weekday to invite members of team Verdi to their daily stand-up meeting at 10:15.
+Play the Big Ben chime to invite members of the development team to their daily stand-up meeting.

 ## Installation

+1. Adapt the time when the script is run to your needs in the `crontab` file within this project.
 1. Run the `install.sh` script

 ## Credits